ghacks Technology News

 Japanese Smileys

 Those crazy Japanese again.
-I´am not sure why I love them that much but it probably has something to do with the fact that they are always good for a surprise (or two).
+I'm not sure why I love Japanese culture that much but it probably has something to do with the fact that it is always good for a surprise (or two).
 I never thought they would use different smileys until I found this Japanese smileys website.

 The website explains the difference between Japanese and western smileys: